lixiaisaaa/TA-Application/README.md

 # Overview of the TA Application Functionality

 The TA Application program is currently capable of showing uses 3 different roles with default assigned.
 The authentication and authorization are implemented, implement basic Email confirmation using SendGrid, Update Navbar is to show the user's role.
 Added up the file upload function, the Modification and Creation Date is handled.
 We have created different roles for viewing applications.
+We added chart for TA to select availiable time.

 # Comments to Evaluators: